KathleenMK/poi-react/README.md

 # Assignment - ReactJS app.

-Name: Kathleen McCarthy Kelleher
+## Name: Kathleen McCarthy Kelleher

 ## Overview.

-### A React Application that manages Points of Interest, specifically beaches, based on the:
+A React Application that manages Points of Interest, specifically beaches, based on the: <br>
-### API service deployed at: https://lit-hamlet-10675.herokuapp.com
+API service deployed at: https://lit-hamlet-10675.herokuapp.com <br>
-### API service Git repo at: https://github.com/KathleenMK/poi-web-app
+API service Git repo at: https://github.com/KathleenMK/poi-web-app <br>

 ## Features of the React app are:

--  Login as a user
+-  Login as a user (sample user email and password: kate@gmail.com, KateKate1; mike@gmail.com, MikeMike1)
 -  View summary list of points retrieved by the api call
 -  Filter by categories and name
 -  Detailed view of each point, including the current weather, based on the latitude and longitude, using an OpenWeather API implemented within the API service